Joshua 15: Cities of Judah (15:20–63)

+Some scholars, such as Martin Noth, Frank Cross and Józef Milik, have identified Ir-melah, or the City of Salt, with the present-day archaeological site of Khirbet Qumran where the Dead Sea Scrolls were found.
+Although other locations have also been proposed.

 The final verse (verse 63), along with other similar ones, note Israel's partial failure to take the land, despite the initial sweeping victory in Joshua 1–12, especially chapters 11–12.